 Finally, another mistake that many investors make is not diversifying their portfolios properly.
 By putting all their eggs in one basket (i.e., concentrating entirely on one commodity or sector) they are putting themselves at risk should anything happen to adversely affect that particular asset class.
 Therefore, it is important for investors to diversify both across sectors and products within those sectors in order to protect against potential losses due to sudden market fluctuations or other unexpected events.

-How to Get Started in Commodities Investing
+How to Get Started with Investing in Commodities

 One of the most important tips for getting started with investing in futures markets is to understand the nuances of the market.
 It’s essential for investors to do their research by reading industry publications, attending seminars, or seeking out professional advice so they can learn the fundamentals and start trading with confidence.